Bohmian quantum mechanics revisited: Introduction

 \section{Introduction}

 To give a conceivable meaning for Schr\"{o}dinger quantum mechanics, Bohm had expressed the wavefunction representing the particle in the form $\psi=Re^{iS/\hbar}$\,, where $R$ and $S$ are two real functions \cite{bohm, bohm1,broglie}.
 In doing so, Bohm had reformulated quantum mechanics by describing the particle classical trajectory by a quantum Hamilton-Jacobi equation while retaining the quantum aspect of the particle.
 Thus, his formulation includes some hidden variables that also describe the state of the particle.
 The particle is described by the action $S$ that satisfies the Hamilton-Jacobi equation, and $R$ satisfying the continuity equation.
-In the framework of this recipe, a classical spin potential is derived whose force yields a viscous force.
-The coefficient of viscosity is found to be directly proportional to the spin.
+It is found that a quantum potential emerges from the Hamilton-Jacobi equation.
+This potential is assumed to guide the particle as it travels.

 In this paper, we follow the same routine as Bohm but define another action-like quantity, that is $\hbar R$, associated with a different Hamiltonian.
-Inasmuch as the ordinary Hamiltonian encompasses a quantum potential, the new Hamiltonian gives rise to a different quantum potential that we refer to spin potential.
+Inasmuch as the ordinary Hamiltonian encompasses a quantum potential, the new Hamiltonian gives rise to a classical potential that we refer to phase potential.
+The classical phase potential is derived whose force yields a viscous force.
+The coefficient of viscosity is found to be directly proportional to the particle phase.
 In this formulation, the wave amplitude ($R$) is found to satisfy the Schr\"{o}dinger equation.
 The solution of this equation yields the spatial dependence of $R$, but the time dependence is obtained by solving the Hamilton equations of motion by treating $S$ and $R$ and their spatial derivatives ($\vec{\nabla}S$ and $\hbar\vec{\nabla}R$) as the corresponding generalized momenta.
 Solving the Hamilton's equations for each system yields the relation between $R$ and $S$.
 In the Bohm formulation, the functions $R$ and $S$ are arbitrarily related functions.
 For a particular choice of the generalized co-ordinates ($S=2\pi\hbar\, R$), the quantum potential arising from $R$ curvature is equal to that arising from $S$ curvature.

 We apply the Bohm recipe to the Dirac equation, and the quantum telegraph equation that was recently shown to yield quantum mechanical identifications of quantum particles \cite{uqm}.
 The amplitude ($R$) satisfies the original quantum telegraph equation, but the phase ($S$) satisfies the wave equation traveling at the speed of light.
 In a particular case, $S$ is shown to satisfy the relativistic Einstein energy-momentum equation if $R$ satisfies a special telegraph equation.
 A similar situation applies for the Klein-Gordon equation too.
 We treat here the functions $R$ and $S$, in the Klein-Gordon and the unified wave equations, as fields in which the wavefunction (field) is decomposed.
 They can also be thought of as eigen functions (basis) for the original wavefunction.